bbauska/HTML5-Basics/README.md

 A web browser stores this information at the time of browsing.

 A cookie contains the information as a string generally in the form of a name-value pair separated by semi-colons.
-It maintains the state of a user and remembers the user\'s information among all the web pages.
+It maintains the state of a user and remembers the user's information among all the web pages.

 **Example 01:** Create a Cookies